The Best OT Student Resources (2024)

 The OT network you establish in school will become one of your top resources as you head into practice.

 • Strive to create value for fellow students whenever possible.
-Sometimes, we hide behind social media and lose out on creating deeper relationships.
+Sometimes, we hide behind social media and lose out on forming deeper relationships.
 Invite a few people in your class over for dinner or an activity of some kind.
-Develop friendships.
-Friendship with classmates will often organically transform into a situation where you can turn to each other for support on various challenges you might face during school.
+Friendship with classmates will often organically transform into a situation where you can turn to each other for support on various challenges you face during school.

-• Use group chat.
-Group chat programs like GroupMe are becoming popular as a way for students to connect outside class, not only about school but also just for fun and to make social plans.
+• Use a group chat.
+Group chat programs like GroupMe are becoming a popular way for students to connect outside of class—not only to chat about school, but also to make social plans or just have fun.
 Sometimes the Student Occupational Therapy Association or graduate assistant for the OT department will facilitate setting this up for an incoming cohort, but if not, consider taking the initiative yourself!

 • Keep your AOTA membership active.
-This helps you stay in tune with the latest changes in OT.
-Sometimes you’ll also hear about changes in healthcare as a whole.
-Joining your state-level OT associations is also an excellent way to stay up-to-date on local issues.
+This helps you stay in tune with the latest developments in OT.
+You’ll also hear about changes in healthcare as a whole.
+Joining your state-level OT association is also an excellent way to stay up-to-date on local issues.
 State-level associations offer conferences and webinars, lobbying days and other advocacy efforts, and opportunities to network.
+Both the AOTA and many state associations offer discounted rates for students.

 After my first year of OT school, I was ready to quit.